 - If your dog is painful in some way (even unrelated to their cancer), they may be unwilling to eat.14

-- Like many people, some dogs just don’t have a good appetite when they’re not feeling well.3
+- Like many people, some dogs don’t have a good appetite when they’re not feeling well.3

-Dogs on chemotherapies including cisplatin, doxorubicin, dacarbazine, cyclophosphamide, actinomycin, and 5-FU streptozotocin may be more likely to develop nausea and vomiting after treatment.4
+Dogs on chemotherapies, including cisplatin, doxorubicin, dacarbazine, cyclophosphamide, actinomycin, and 5-FU streptozotocin, may be more likely to develop nausea and vomiting after treatment.4

 What You Can Do at Home to Help Your Dog Eat

-There are some simple things that you can try at home to encourage your dog to eat.
-Every dog is different and finding what works for your dog may take some trial and error.
+Every dog is different, and finding what works for your dog may take some trial and error.

 - Create a calm, distraction-free environment for your dog to eat in.3